Crisis Support and Resources in Charlotte

 What Constitutes a Mental Health Crisis

 A mental health crisis is any situation where someone’s mental or emotional state puts them or others at immediate risk of harm.
-This goes beyond feeling stressed, sad, or anxious, it involves acute symptoms that require immediate professional intervention.
+This goes beyond feeling stressed, sad, or anxious.
+It involves acute symptoms that require immediate professional attention, and knowing how to recognize them matters enormously.

 Immediate safety concerns include: